The Contestant Reveals How a Naked Starving Man Birthed Reality TV (and Maybe the Eggplant Emoji)

 Through extensive editing. the show’s producers expunge his loneliness and pain and add silly graphics and voiceover for comic effect.
 (The voiceover is reproduced in The Contestant by a comedy star who is an ideal choice.)
 Through the magic of television.
 Nasubi’s stir-craziness, exhaustion and hunger come off as innocent, good-natured goofiness.

 By this point in Nasubi’s story, The Contestant is only a third of the way through.
-And I’ve barely described all the insanity so far.
+And we’ve barely described all the insanity so far.
 There is much more to come.

 And Nasubi doesn’t know that anyone is watching.